Mtze/virntup/docs/analysis.md

 #### Supportability
 - The system has to be extensible.
   - New deployment targets may be added in the future.
-  - New topology types may be added by the user
+  - New topology types may be added by the user.
-  - P4 implementation may be adapted and should require minimal changes to the deployment system
+  - The P4 implementation may be adapted and should require minimal changes to the deployment system.

 #### Implementation
 - The network topology has to be represented by a P4_16 capable switch.
 Namely